MEAL: A Benchmark for Continual Multi-Agent Reinforcement Learning: Experiments

-The agent is trained on each task $\mathcal{T}_i$ for $\Delta = 10^7$ environment steps on-policy with the dense reward setting, repeated over five seeds.
-During training, we evaluate the policy after every 100 updates by running 10 evaluation episodes on all previously seen tasks.
-To enable fair comparisons across tasks with different layouts, sizes, and object configurations, we normalize raw returns by dividing the total number of soups delivered by a programmatically estimated upper bound specific to each layout (see Appendix~\ref{app:max_soup}).
-This bound estimates the maximum number of soups a single agent could deliver in an episode by executing the most efficient cook–deliver cycle.
-A normalized score of 1 indicates the agent matches this single-agent optimum, while values above 1 indicate successful cooperation between agents that exceeds solo efficiency.
-We leverage JAX to reduce the wall-clock time for training on a single environment to around 5 minutes.
-All experiments are conducted on a dedicated compute node with a 72-core 3.2 GHz AMD EPYC 7F72 CPU and a single NVIDIA A100 GPU.
+We train each task $\mathcal{T}_i$ for $\Delta = 10^8$ environment steps with dense rewards.
+Following \cite{wolczyk2021continual} and \cite{tomilin2023coom}, we keep the task identity known during training and evaluation.
+We evaluate the policy after every 100 updates by running 10 evaluation episodes on all tasks in the sequence.
+Throughout the paper, error bars, shaded regions, and table $\pm$ ranges denote 95\% confidence intervals computed across the five seeds.
+Our experiments are conducted on a dedicated compute node with a 72-core 3.2 GHz AMD EPYC 7F72 CPU and a single NVIDIA H100 GPU.
+The wall-clock time to train a task for $10^8$ steps on our hardware is $\sim2$ minutes.
 We adopt many of JaxMARL's default settings for our network configuration, IPPO setup, and training processes.
-For exact hyperparameters please refer to Appendix~\ref{appendix:hyperparameters}.
+For exact hyperparameters and setup details, see Appendix~\ref{app:hyperparameters}.